 Biomedical Informatics Educational Programs

-• Bioinformatics and Computational Biology (BCB)
+• Bioinformatics and Computational Biomedicine (BCB)

 Each of these tracks represent a focus of study within biomedical informatics, and the tracks partially overlap, representing our view that our overall program is focused on the larger field of biomedical and health informatics, although students and professionals work within specific areas of the field.
 We are also advancing our curriculum in data science and analytics.

-The following matrix lists degree offerings for each track, and whether they are available on-campus and/or online.
+The following matrix lists Degree Offerings for each track, and whether they are available on-campus and/or online.
 Click the links for more information on the specific degrees.